onassar/TurtlePHP/README.md

 ### Get Started

-The following is all that&#039;s required to get your application up and running.
+The following is all what&#039;s required to get your application up and running with a Hello World example ready to go.
 Add a virtual host for your site, as follows:

     <VirtualHost *:80>
         ServerName hostname.com